Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Polarization Pre-post Coding at the Polarization reconfigurable Antenna

 i.e., the threshold $\epsilon$ is determined by the constraint of the total transmitted power P. We assume the total power is independent of the number of antennas.

-Following \cite{Tse_and_Visvanath_2005_book}, we use Jensen's inequality to obtain where high SNR is assumed; all $P_k$ is greater than zero, i.e., $P_k = \epsilon - {\sigma_n}^2 / {\sigma_k}^2 > 0$ in (\ref{eq:Power_Constraint}).
-Further, ${\sigma_k}^2$ is the eigenvalue of $\left( H^{\rm eff} (H^{\rm eff})^\dag \right)$; therefore \cite{Linear_Agebra_Strang}, This is the sum of squared envelopes of all channel impulse response elements in $H^{\rm eff}$.
-This quantity is not only important for the channel capacity, but will also play an important role in the performance assessment of PR-HS/MRT systems, since the bounds employed there make use of it.
+Following \cite{Tse_and_Visvanath_2005_book}, we use Jensen's inequality to obtain where high SNR is assumed; all $P_l$ is greater than zero, i.e., $P_l = \epsilon - {\sigma_n}^2 / {\sigma_l}^2 > 0$ in (\ref{eq:Power_Constraint}).
+Further, ${\sigma_l}$ is the singular value of $H^{\rm eff}$; therefore \cite{Linear_Agebra_Strang}, This is the sum of squared envelopes of all channel impulse response elements in $H^{\rm eff}$.
+This quantity is not only important for the upper bound of channel capacity, but will also play an important role in the polarization pre-post coding and antenna selection in PR-HS-MIMO systems.

 It is worth emphasizing that each element of $H^{\rm eff}$ is affected by the Tx- and Rx-polarization as implied in (\ref{eq:H_eff}).
 Hence, the polarization vectors at polarization reconfigurable antenna elements impact constructively or destructively the MIMO channel capacity itself, even though SVD-based precoding/postcoding reaches the MIMO channel capacity for the given full CSIR/CSIT.
 The $j$th Tx polarization-agile antenna affects the $j$th column in (\ref{eq:H_eff}); thus, the sum of squared singular values in (\ref{eq:Sum_Squared_SV}) can be written as where the ``\emph{Tx-polarization-determinant matrix}'' for the $j$th Tx polarization-agile antenna, $H_{{\rm Tx},j}^{\rm PD}$, is defined as The Tx-polarization vector at each Tx polarization-agile antenna is independent of those at other Tx-polarization antennas; therefore, the optimal Tx-polarization vector at the $j$th Tx polarization-agile antenna, $\vec{p}_{{\rm Tx},j}$, is the one which maximizes $\vec{p}_{{\rm Tx},j}^{~T} H_{{\rm Tx},j}^{\rm PD} \vec{p}_{{\rm Tx},j}$ in (\ref{eq:Sum_Sq_Singular}).